 Most Popular Sports in the United Kingdom

 There are many diverse sports in the UK.
-The British Isles is the birthplace of football, Rugby League, Rugby Union, golf, cricket, tennis, field hockey, darts, snooker, rounders and badminton.
+The British Isles is the birthplace of football, Rugby League, Rugby Union, golf, cricket, tennis, table tennis, field hockey, darts, snooker, rounders and badminton.
 All these sports are still popular throughout the UK.
 Guttmann (1978) states it is clear that modern sport did develop in England first.

 Football in the UK